Catalin-13/segment-docs/src/connections/sources/catalog/cloud-apps/prestashop-xcommerce/index.md

 Log into your downstream tools and check to see that your events appear as expected, and that they contain all the properties you expect.
 If your events and properties don’t appear, check the [Event Delivery](/docs/connections/event-delivery/) tool, and refer to the Destination docs for each tool for troubleshooting.

-If there are any issues with how the events are arriving to Segment, contact the [Prestashop to Segment Tracking by Xcommerce support team](mailto:contact@xcommerce.eu).
+If there are any issues with how the events are arriving to Segment, contact the ["Prestashop to Segment Tracking by Xcommerce" support team](mailto:contact@xcommerce.eu).